30 Perfect Christmas Gifts for 10 Year Old Girls

 LED Flying Disc for Night Play

-Why we like it: Extended summer play past dinner into actual darkness
+Why I like it: Extended summer play past dinner into actual darkness

 I wrapped this for Christmas morning knowing we'd wait months to really use it.
 Wrong.
 December break meant pitch-dark evenings at five o'clock, and my daughter discovered the glowing disc worked better in winter than summer.
 Cold air meant clearer light trails.